 A virtual private network (VPN) is a private data network that makes use of the public telecommunication infrastructure(Internet), maintaining privacy through the use of a tunneling protocol and security procedures.
 The idea of the VPN is to give a company or a person the same capabilities at much lower cost by using the shared public infrastructure rather than a private one.
-In our case, we use a VPN to connect you to our servers in Europe and Asia.
+In their case, they use a VPN to connect you to their servers in Europe and Asia.

 - Protect your computer from internet attacks and intrusions.

 - Prevents from unauthorized access your computers from internet.

 - Filter network spam by their servers firewall system.